 Subsurface investigations encountered loose sand and organic materials underlain by soft limestone, loose sand, with medium dense sand and hard limestone below.
 In many areas, embankment and wall construction would produce excessive settlement and stability unless the soils were treated prior to construction.

-Mass stabilization (MS) was chosen as the design solution for two embankments with average heights of 40 and 59 feet.
-Keller conducted finite element analyses of each embankment section to estimate the range of construction related settlement and global stability evaluations.
+Mass stabilization was chosen as the design solution for two embankments with average heights of 40 and 59 feet.
+Keller conducted finite element analyses of each embankment section to estimate the range of construction-related settlement and global stability evaluations.

-Vibro replacement (VR) was proposed to densify the clean granular soils and reinforce soils with higher fines content.
-Directly beneath and adjacent the centerline of all bridge structure retaining walls, a staggered, double row of VR was designed.
-In addition, a VR grid would support the main body of each embankment.
-The VR spacing was transitioned to become smaller as the embankment height increased.
+Vibro replacement was proposed to densify the clean granular soils and reinforce soils with higher fines content.
+Directly beneath and adjacent to the centerline of all bridge structure retaining walls, a staggered, double row of vibro replacement was designed.
+In addition, a vibro replacement grid would support the main body of each embankment.
+The vibro replacement spacing was transitioned to become closer as the embankment height increased.
 Elastic settlement calculations and two-dimensional finite element analyses estimated settlement and stability of the walls and embankments.

 Initially, dynamic compaction was proposed for an additional portion to densify surface material and collapse near surface cavities.
-However, potential damage from vibrations to adjacent structures required VR and surface densification in lieu of the dynamic compaction.
+However, the potential damage from vibrations to adjacent structures required vibro replacement and surface densification in lieu of the dynamic compaction.

 The subsurface profile presented many challenges, including global stability of the proposed walls and embankments, and total and differential settlements of the runways and taxiways where the embankment abutted the bridge structures.
 The design-build solution reduced settlement and increased stability using a variety of ground improvement techniques.
 Careful considerations made throughout planning, design, construction, and quality control helped ensure specification requirements were met.